FoxxMD/context-mod/docs/examples/advancedConcepts/flowControl.md

 ### Next

-The **Next** behavior tells CM to continue to whatever comes *after the Check that was just processed.* This could be another Check or, if this is the last Check in a Run.
+The **Next** behavior tells CM to continue to whatever comes *after the Check that was just processed.* This could be another Check or, if this is the last Check in a Run, the next Run.

 NOTE: `next` is the **default behavior** for the `postFail` state